4neesh/DevBlog/src/posts/025_DAOPattern.md

 <br>
 <h4>Implementing the DAO</h4>
 <p>
-The DAO is implemented as an interface for the CRUD operations to be performed upon the datastore.
+The DAO is implemented as an interface for the CRUD operations to be performed upon the data store.
 The implementations of the interface enable the growth of the application to support further data stores as the DAO interface is passed as a service to the service layer to use.
 </p>
 <p>
 The DAO interface exists below with descriptive operations to be performed upon the database: